Liverpool’s Budget Challenge

 Our budget simulator is easy to use and allows you to reduce spending across council services and see the consequences of your choices.
 You also have the opportunity to give us your comments and ideas.
 This will help us understand what is important to you when we make our budget proposals later this year.

-The last three years have been extremely tough for Liverpool City Council.
-Since 2010 we will have taken £330 million out of our budget.
+The last nine years have been extremely tough for Liverpool City Council.
+Since 2010 we will have taken £420.5 million out of our budget.

-Over the next three years, we need to find a further £90 million of savings.
+For next year we need to find a further £57.6 million of savings.

 A reduction of income on this scale inevitably means difficult choices about which services to retain or reduce.
 Regrettably, some services will have to be withdrawn altogether.